ignite/cli/docs/intro/go.md

         export PATH=$PATH:$(go env GOPATH)/bin:/usr/local/go/bin
         ```

-* To make sure the above changes are applied, run the following command:
+* To make sure these changes are applied to `~/.profile`, run the following command:

 ```sh
 source ~/.profile
 ```

-* Verify the installation of go using:
+* Verify that you have installed Go by running the following command to check the version:

 ```sh
 go version